 Lined with trees, the vines are up to one hundred years of age and grow amongst woods and orchards, occasionally right up in the canopy.
 Harking back to a tradition of Italian agriculture celebrated in another age, they are home to over twenty varieties, making for a kind of open air library of grapes.
 Planted on hillsides between two hundred and three hundred metres above sea level, the soils are a mix of clay and limestone and littered with stones, lending the wines a pronounced minerality.

-Jacopo’s work in the vineyards is focused on retaining this incredible diversity.
-He does everything by hand and does not work the soil, trying not to interfere with these complex ecosystems.
-He believes that diversity brings richness and complexity to both life and wine and that each variety is planted here brings a sense of harmony.
+Jacopo’s work in the vineyards is focused on retaining the incredible diversity he has been blessed with.
+He does everything by hand and does not work the soil at all, trying not to interfere with these complex ecosystems.
+He believes that diversity brings richness and complexity, with each variety adding harmony to the final blend.

 All grapes are harvested, fermented and aged together, paying respect to the Italian tradition of the field blend and in the cantina his work is simple and precise.
-Believing that wine is made in the vineyard, Jacopo eschews the use of technology and bottles his wines unfiltered, with nothing added at any stage.
+Believing that wine is made in the vineyard, Jacopo bottles his wines unfiltered, with nothing added at any stage.

 His complex, nourishing wines offer fascinating expressions of vineyards which are truly unique.